rootiest/printcfg/README.md

 The most important step to using this suite comes from the necessary additions in your slicer.

-The Start gcode is the most important part: (SuperSlicer)
+The Start gcode is the most important part.

+Start Gcode: (SuperSlicer)

     ;print_cfg variables
     SET_GCODE_VARIABLE MACRO=_printcfg VARIABLE=extruder_temp VALUE={first_layer_temperature[initial_extruder] + extruder_temperature_offset[initial_extruder]}